1st Signal Korean workers overcome treacherous conditions to keep communications lines open during winter

 |0

-This work, 1st Signal Korean workers overcome treacherous conditions to keep communications lines open during winter [Image 11 of 11], by Saemi Chang, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1st Signal Korean workers overcome treacherous conditions to keep communications lines open during winter, by Saemi Chang, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-1st Signal Korean workers overcome treacherous conditions to keep communications lines open during winter